pfsense/docs/source/development/developing-packages.rst

 ===================

-.. note:: This document is undergoing work to align it with current information for pfSense 2.3 and later.
+.. note:: This document is undergoing work to align it with current information for pfSense® software version 2.3 and later.
 Older revisions of the page may be viewed to see relevant information for older/deprecated versions.

-When developing packages, always target the latest development version of pfSense first.
-At the time of this writing, that is pfSense 2.3.
+When developing packages, always target the latest development version of pfSense software first.
+At the time of this writing, that is pfSense software version 2.3.

 pfSense Package System
 ----------------------

-On pfSense 2.3, every pfSense package is also a FreeBSD port.
-These are installed and managed via pkg, even when using the pfSense GUI to add or remove packages.
+On pfSense software version 2.3, every pfSense package is also a FreeBSD port.
+These are installed and managed via pkg, even when using the pfSense webGUI to add or remove packages.
 Binary packages from FreeBSD are added as dependencies of the pfSense package, so they are installed automatically as well, along with any any of their required dependencies.

 The basic idea behind the pfSense packaging system on 2.3 and later is to make our packages similar to FreeBSD packages, but with our own customizations.
-One way this is achieved is by adding metadata about packages to the firewall configuration when it is installed, and also creating the configuration screen of an application using XML. pfSense provides an optional framework to create the web interface and to store it in the XML configuration file of the firewall.
+One way this is achieved is by adding metadata about packages to the firewall configuration when it is installed, and also creating the configuration screen of an application using XML. pfSense software provides an optional framework to create the web interface and to store it in the XML configuration file of the firewall.
 The package writer is expected to convert the data from XML to the native format of the application.

 For help converting older style packages to the new Bootstrap GUI, see :doc:`Converting Packages to Bootstrap </development/converting-packages-to-bootstrap>`.